-Figure 12: Linkage towards original image cutout for one point of the light curve.
+Figure 13: Linkage towards original image cutout for one point of the light curve.
 The data can be seen in the last column of the table with cutout parameters taken from the right ascension and declination of this point of the curve.
+Note that while the cube could mention the SIAPLiink column as one of its axes, any statistical distribution or plotting of its values would not be meaningful.
+That is the reason why it is not part of the cube and is described entirely by the FIELD element that might be forged by the Provenance DM in the future.

-Figure 13: A light curve rendered in Topcat client.
+Figure 14: A light curve rendered in Topcat client.
 The graph represents magnitude based on the HJD when the star was observed.
-After clicking on the highlighted point, Fig. 14 or Fig. 15 follows.
+After clicking on the highlighted point, Fig. 15 or Fig. 16 follows.